ChristianJoudon/ChristianJoudon.github.io/projects/SmallertoBiggerTraits.md

 ## 6. Conclusion

 The computational analysis of personality traits provides a bridge between the abstract world of human characteristics and the tangible realm of numbers and visuals.
 By mapping traits into a three-dimensional space, we take a significant step toward unraveling the intricate tapestry of human personality, paving the way for deeper insights and discoveries.

+## Access the Code

+The core implementation of this project can be found in our [main Python file](projects/SmallerTraitToBigger.py).